gregorias/pycodec2/README.md

 Pycodec2 requires [Codec 2][codec2].

-On Linux, I recommend using the distro's package-manager, e.g., on Arch/Manjaro: `pacman -Syuu codec2` so that Codec2's assets land in standard, searchable directories for `python setup.py` to use.
+On Linux, I recommend using the distro's package-manager, e.g., on Arch/Manjaro: `pacman -Syuu codec2`, so that Codec2's assets land in standard searchable directories for `python setup.py` to use.

 On macOS, you may use [the Homebrew